 This scientific journal includes a wide range of fields in its discipline to create a platform for the authors to make their contribution towards the journal and the editorial office promises a peer review process for the submitted manuscripts for the quality of scholarly publishing.

-The Journal is using Editorial Manager System to maintain quality in online manuscript submission, review and tracking.
+This Journal is using Editorial Tracking System to maintain quality in online manuscript submission, review and tracking.
 Editorial board members of the Journal of Maternal and pediatric nutrition or outside experts conduct the review; at least two independent reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.

 Peer reviewed journals follow a rigorous review process by strictly adhering to the standard research format and style, enhances the quality of research work.